 If you made this recipe tag Wanda Baker on Instagram and hashtag it #bakersbeans or #wandabaker

 - 6 oz semisweet chocolate

 - 2 eggs

 - 2 tsp vanilla

-- ½ cup white chocolate morsels (Bernard Callebaut)
+- ½ cup white chocolate pieces or small chunks

 - 1 cup flour

-- In a second bowl mix together your sugar, eggs and vanilla.
+- In a second bowl whisk together your sugar, eggs and vanilla.
 Stir in the white chocolate and lavender.
-Add your flour and salt.
+Add flour and salt.

 - Line an 8 inch greased baking pan with parchment or foil and ensure it extends over opposite edges.
 Add batter and bake for 25 minutes or until tester comes out clean.
 Let cool in pan.